Tuesday 29 April 1941

 The Luftwaffe (a Junkers Ju 88 of KGr 506) sinks 722-ton British freighter Kalua in the mouth of the Tyne.
 Everyone survives.

 In the same attack at the Tyne, the Luftwaffe damages 2822-ton British freighter Corglen and 2498-ton Norwegian freighter Askeladden.
 Both ships return to port in tow.

 The German 1st MTB Flotilla sends three boats (S. 26, 27, 29 and 55) against convoy EC 13 off Cromer.
 Though escorting destroyers HMS Worcester, Eglinton, Whitshed and Wallace disperse the attackers, they sink 1555-ton British freighter Ambrose Fleming (11 deaths).

 Chilean passenger ship Chiloe runs aground on Puchoco Point and is lost.

 British 207 ton freighter Prowess hits a mine in the Humber.
 It makes it back to port.

-A harbour launch, HMML 278, hits a mine at Portsmouth and blows up.
+A harbor launch, HMML 278, hits a mine at Portsmouth and blows up.
 Everyone aboard perishes.

 British ship Canadolite, captured by German raider Kormoran, arrives in France.

-British ship Advocate, captured by the Admiral Scheer off the Seychelles in February, also arrives in France at the Gironde.
+British ship Advocate, captured by Admiral Scheer near Seychelles in February, also arrives in France at the Gironde.